laurathesing/infCS/README.md

 ### Getting started

 The script “multiple_examples” chooses the hyperparameter which are altered for the different experiments in the paper.
 It is possible to change other hyperparameter in “Example_handle_1D” and “Example_handle_1D_flip”.
 The two scripts are closely related to "Ex_CS_1d" in cww.

+For the Fourier examples use "CS_Fourier" in the file the wavelet as well as the number of samples can be chosen accordingly.
+The script is closely related to "GSCS_1D" in GS-wavelets.